Reviewable/Reviewable/enterprise/security.md

 - Reviewable Servers and image storage run in GCS.
 - Completion conditions execute on AWS Lambda, with per-repository isolation.
 - Firebase is set up with security rules and encryption (2048 bit RSA-OAEP for tokens, 512 bit AES-SIV for other data).
+- All secrets are stored in GCS Secret Manager, with audit trails enabled.

 ## Architecture